microsoft/DirectXShaderCompiler/docs/SPIR-V.rst

 vertex.

-The hull main entry function in HLSL returns only one value (say, of type ``T``), but that function is in fact executed several times.
-Therefore, we create a stage output variable that is an array with elements of type ``T``.
+The hull main entry function in HLSL returns only one value (say, of type ``T``), but that function is in fact executed once for each control point.
+The Vulkan spec requires that "Tessellation control shader per-vertex output variables and blocks, and tessellation control, tessellation evaluation, and geometry shader per-vertex input variables and blocks are required to be declared as arrays, with each element representing input or output values for a single vertex of a multi-vertex primitive".
+Therefore, we need to create a stage output variable that is an array with elements of type ``T``.
 The number of elements of the array is equal to the number of output control points.
+Each final output control point is written into the corresponding element in the array using SV_OutputControlPointID as the index.

 Patch Constant Function
 -----------------------